ushnisha/tranquility-reader-webextensions/README.md

 Tranquility is provided under GPLv3 license.
 Copyright (C) 2012-2020 Arun Kunchithapatham

+## Privacy Policy:

+This addon *does not* collect or transmit any information to an external website.
+All processing and data storage is local to your browser.
+For more details, see the PRIVACY.md file.

 ## Feedback:

 Please use Github to send any feedback, bug reports, enhancement requests.